 La Marmotte – The oldest, most prestigious, and toughest cyclosportive in France.
 The event is almost 180km long and crosses 3 major Alpine mountain passes before finishing on the summit of mythic Alpe d’Huez.
 Enter at your own risk!

-London-Paris – Mostly ridden in France, this is another special (and pricey) event, with rolling closed roads and ‘stages’, giving anyone who can afford it the same experience as pro riders.
+London-Paris – Run by HOTCHILLEE, this popular high-end event is mostly ridden in France.
+This is another special event, with rolling closed roads and ‘stages’, giving anyone who can afford it the same experience as pro riders.

 Tour du Mont Blanc – Touted to be the ‘world’s toughest one-day bike race’, this monster is 330 km long, with a total elevation gain of over 8000 meters!